-The Warsaw Ghetto in American Art and Culture (University Park, PA: Pennsylvania State University Press, 2018).

 -Book review of Behold the Man: Jesus in Israeli Art, by Amitai Mendelsohn, Material Religion (2018).
 Forthcoming.

--Book review of Ben Shahn's New Deal Murals: Jewish Identity in the American Scene, by Diana Linden, Studies in Contemporary Jewry (2017).
-Forthcoming.
+-Book review of Ben Shahn's New Deal Murals: Jewish Identity in the American Scene, by Diana Linden, in Richard I. Cohen, ed., Place in Modern Jewish Culture and Society (Studies in Contemporary Jewry) (New York: Oxford University Press, 2018): 257-59.

 -Book review of Looking Jewish: Visual Culture and Modern Diaspora, by Carol Zemel, Ars Judaica 13 (2017): 143-45.